Additive Models Explained: A Computational Complexity Approach: Proof of Proposition

 \textbf{Input}: $w:=(w_1,\ldots, w_n)$ where each $w_i$ is a non-negative integer weight, a vector of sets $(S_1,\ldots,S_n)$ where each set $S_i$ contains a fixed number of associated integers, and a target integer $C$ which denotes the capacity.

 \textbf{Output}: $|\{(x_1,\ldots, x_n)\in S_1\times \ldots \times S_n \ | \ \sum_{i\leq n}w_i x_i\leq C\}|$ } }

-We observe that this problem resembles the classic \emph{$\#$Knapsack} problem—the counting variant of Knapsack --- except that each variable $x_i$ ranges over a set $S_i$ of enumerable integers, rather than being restricted to $\{0,1\}$.
+We observe that this problem resembles the classic \emph{$\#$Knapsack} problem --- the counting variant of Knapsack --- except that each variable $x_i$ ranges over a set $S_i$ of enumerable integers, rather than being restricted to $\{0,1\}$.
+This range of possible values corresponds to the outputs of the GAM.
+Since we assume that the GAM uses an enumerably discrete unary input encoding and that its outputs are polynomially bounded, it follows that the set of possible outputs is itself polynomially bounded with respect to the input encoding (and therefore also unary).
 The work of~\citep{BaMoPeSu20} reduces the CC query for Perceptrons (i.e., linear models over binary inputs with unary weights) to the classic \emph{$\#$Knapsack} problem via a polynomial-time reduction, where $C$ is set to the bias $b$ of the linear model.
-We observe that applying the same reduction --- except replacing binary inputs with sets of enumerable discrete values --- yields an instance of the \emph{$\#$Multi-Choice Knapsack} problem instead (and the target integer $C$ still equals the bias $b$ of the linear model.
+We observe that applying the same reduction --- except replacing binary inputs with sets of enumerable discrete values representing the enumerable set of unary-encoded possible outputs of the GAM --- yields an instance of the \emph{$\#$Multi-Choice Knapsack} problem instead (and the target integer $C$ equals the intercept $\beta_0$ of the GAM instead of the bias $b$ of the linear model).
 Thus, it remains to show that \emph{$\#$Multi-Choice Knapsack} is solvable in pseudo-polynomial time, which we do by adapting the standard dynamic programming algorithm typically used for this problem (and also discussed in~\citep{BaMoPeSu20}).

 The algorithm will be constructed as follows: given an instance of \emph{\#Multi-Choice Knapsack} which includes $w:=(w_1,\ldots,w_n)$, $(S_1,\ldots,S_n)$, and $C$, we can define the following quantity: